 This new(ish) site is an expression of my devotion to those enchanting beings of the sea – merfolk, sirens, selkies, ocean spirits and all the wondrous creatures, energies and histories in the water.

 I’m going to be using this site to share my own creative writing, artwork, a writing/research/travel journal of the journey I’m on to create my novel – Merren, and to discuss sea and mer-themed myths, legends, history, movies, shows, books, music, conservation and news.
-I especially want to shine light on experiences and expressions of people of colour and contributions that deal with colonial/ post-colonial heritage within the genre and community.
+I especially want to shine light on experiences and expressions of people of colour and contributions from the post-colonial world.

 I hope you enjoy what you find here and please do get in touch if you want to discuss any of it xxx